TakaiKinoko/fang.cabrera.com/src/content/projects/HMM/index.md

 ---

 In this project, I explored the application of Hidden Markov Model on the task of name entity recognition.
 The project is structured into four parts:

-1. - 1 .Function to compute emission probability e(x|y)
+1. (1) Function to compute emission probability e(x|y)

-2. - 2 .Baseline tagger implemented as y* = argmax e(x|y)
+1. (2) Baseline tagger implemented as y* = argmax e(x|y)

-3. - 3.
-Functions to generate trigrams and their corresponding log probability
+1. (3) Functions to generate trigrams and their corresponding log probability

-4. - 4.
-Using maximum likelihood estimates for transitions and emissions, implement the viterbi algorithm that computes argmax p(x1, ..., xn, y1, ..., yn)
+1. (4) Using maximum likelihood estimates for transitions and emissions, implement the viterbi algorithm that computes argmax p(x1, ..., xn, y1, ..., yn)

 _In Progress!_